PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 1. Uniform Interface

-   This defines the need for all components of the system to follow the same set of rules and thus allows for a standard way of communication.
+   This defines the need for all components of the system to follow the same set of rules and thus allowing for a standard way of communication.
 2. Client-Server

    Tasks and concerns have to be strictly separated between the client and the server.